-- It has a matching daypack that zips onto the main bag meaning you only have one ultimate bag to cart around (though admittedly I usually preferred to wear my daypack since it had my laptop in it).
+- It has a matching daypack that zips onto the main bag meaning you only have one ultimate bag to cart around (though admittedly when rolling the case I usually preferred to wear my daypack since it had my laptop in it).

 Given how rarely I used the backpack straps, you might wonder why I bothered getting another wheeled backpack when this one bit the dust after three years of abuse.
 But I have to admit, straps are still a practical feature to have in a bag, to help you get through whatever craziness your travels might throw at you.

-A note about carry-on sized wheeled backpacks: they don’t do it for me.
-When it comes to traveling with carry-on luggage, I prefer to maximize space and lose the straps.
-If I need to carry it by hand (up some stairs for example), it’s light enough that I don’t need straps.
-Check out this post to determine which type of luggage best suits your style of travel).
+If I’m traveling with carry-on luggage ONLY, I prefer to maximize space and either use rolling luggage or a backpack, but not a wheeled backpack.
+If I have rolling carry-on luggage and need to carry it by hand (up some stairs for example), it’s light enough that I don’t need straps.

 When traveling, a warranty policy is only as good as the nearest dealer, which is rarely around the corner.
 So when the zipper irreparably broke on my High Sierra bag while in northern Sweden, I had a week to buy another bag before immediately putting it through its paces on the Ultimate Train Challenge.